Brad Lekkerkerker

 Brad Lekkerkerker (born May 8, 1978, in Upland, California) is an offensive tackle who formerly played for the Oakland Raiders of the National Football League (NFL).
 He was originally acquired as a free agent in 2004 by the Houston Texans then was on and off the Oakland Raiders roster.
 Lekkerkerker was allocated to NFL Europe in 2006 then placed on the Reserve/Retired List by the Raiders on July 26, 2006.
 He played collegiately at the University of California, Davis.
-Lekkerkerker is the older brother of free agent lineman Cory Lekkerkerker.
+Lekkerkerker is the older brother of Cory Lekkerkerker.